uk-taniyama/quack/BUILD.md

 ### Build procedure

-at MSYS2 MinGW x64:

 ```
-native/build.bat
+sh native/build.sh
 cd ..
 gradlew assemble
 ```

+* NOTE: If you are building on windows, you need to use MSYS2 MinGW x64.

-NOTE: If you are building java-android, you need to set sdk.dir in local.properties.
+* NOTE: If you are building java-android, you need to set sdk.dir in local.properties.

 Generated files: